foonerd/vos3-initv3/scripts/initramfs/README.md

 |Board-specifics for odroidn2|done
 |Board-specifics for mp1|done
 |Verify RPi USB boot|done
-|Pick up the plymouth issue, as a default (debian futureprototype) seems to startup and hold until booted|open-delayed
+|Pick up the plymouth issue, as a default (debian futureprototype) seems to startup and hold until booted|done
-|Plymouth can't do early display (only after systemd start, shutdown mode was/is ok), kernel module missing in initrd?|open
+|Plymouth can't do early display (only after systemd start, shutdown mode was/is ok), kernel module missing in initrd?|done
 |Initrd modules to be investigated|open
-|Backport Plymouth in case successfull|open
+|Backport Plymouth in case successful|open
 |init.nextarm test/ adaptions|done
 |PI additions, incl. block device info to UUID|done
 |OTA tests|open